Gabriel Allon: Other recurring characters

-Sarah Bancroft — CIA officer who worked with Gabriel and his Office team on several assignments.
+Sarah Bancroft — a former CIA officer who worked with Gabriel and his Office team on several assignments.
 The daughter of a wealthy Citibank executive, she spent most of her early years being educated at the finest boarding schools throughout western Europe, returning to the States to attend university.
-Holds a bachelor's in art history from Dartmouth; studied at the Courtauld Institute of Art in London before receiving a Ph.D from Harvard, where she was the author of a highly acclaimed doctoral dissertation on the German Expressionists.
-In the aftermath of the 9/11 attacks (in which her fiancée was killed) she applied to the CIA, but was dismissed.
+Holds a bachelor's in art history from Dartmouth; and studied at the Courtauld Institute of Art in London before receiving a Ph.D from Harvard, where she was the author of a highly acclaimed doctoral dissertation on the German Expressionists.
+In the aftermath of the 9/11 attacks (in which her fiancée was killed) she applied to the CIA, but was not accepted.
 When Carter arranges for Gabriel to meet her during The Messenger as a prospective candidate for an assignment in a joint US-Israeli deep cover operation, she was working as a curator at the Phillips Collection in Washington.
 Later in the series, after working with him on an operation, she dated Mikhail for a significant period (much to Gabriel's consternation).
+Later she marries Christopher Keller.